mlehotay/ier/IER/IER-art.md

 Art and meaning are closely related but not identical.

-### **6.1 Meaning (IER Frame)**
+### **6.1 Meaning in the IER Frame**

-Meaning concerns **constraint relevance**:
+Meaning is an organizational phenomenon: a stable way intrinsic constraint is structured such that the system can continue coherently over time.

-* what matters
+Meaning concerns:

-* to whom
+* what becomes globally constraining
-* and why
+* what stabilizes a viable future path

-Meaning structures a UEF’s priorities, vulnerabilities, and future trajectories.
+* what reorganizes participation, salience, and vulnerability

-It is present in **all experience**, not just art.
+Meaning is present in all experience, not only in art.

 ---

 ### **6.2 What Art Does to Meaning**

-Art does not add meaning directly.
+Art does not add meaning by assertion.
-Instead, it **reshapes the landscape in which meaning operates**.
+It reshapes the **landscape in which meaning operates**.

 Art can:

 * reorganize salience relations
-* surface implicit constraints
+* surface implicit constraints into global participation
-* expand coherence pathways
+* expand coherence pathways without forcing immediate action
-* suspend instrumental urgency
+* suspend instrumental urgency while preserving constraint relevance
-* allow constraint to matter without action demand
+* allow constraint to matter without requiring resolution

 In IER terms:

-> **Art modifies the topology of meaning without asserting specific meanings.**
+> **Art modifies the topology of meaning without asserting propositional meaning.**

-This explains why art:
+This helps explain why art:

 * invites interpretation without requiring it
-* remains meaningful without propositional content
+* remains meaningful without literal content
-* resists paraphrase
+* resists translation into paraphrase

 ---